-Cons: Rental fees are incurred, which are typically due on a monthly basis.
-Based on the subscription model, these costs can quickly increase and with the number of products/sales in the shop.
+Cons: Depending on the plan booked, there may be rental costs or a profit share, which are typically due on a monthly basis.
 Rental shops also tend to be closed source and limited in functionality (e.g. customisation options, category structure, internationalisation, filtering options, etc.).

 Self-hosted shop solution (on-premise)